syncfusion-content/asp.net-core-docs/aspnet-core/RadialMenu/Item-Customization.md

 {% endhighlight %}

-Add the following code in your stye section,
+Add the following code in your style section,

 {% highlight css %}